JPKribs/jellyfin-plugin-usermanagement/README.md

 ## AI Disclaimer

-Claude Code was utilized in the creation of this project and first drafts of documentation.
-All code has been manually reviewed and revised after its generation.
+Claude Code was utilized in the initial structure of this project and first drafts of documentation.
+While all code has been manually reviewed, tested, and revised after its generation, this disclaimer exists to be transparent around this

 **All code was reviewed and tested by humans.**